 There are no specific prerequisites for entering a bachelor's degree program in library science.
-Courses provide training on the workings of a modern library, including how to organize and manage media.
-There is also room for students to focus on their particular interests.
-For example, those who want to teach in a school library could earn a bachelor's degree in education with an emphasis on or certificate in library science.
+Degree programs may allow students to focus on their particular interests.
+For example, those who want to teach in a school library could earn a bachelor's degree in education with an emphasis on, or certificate in, library science.
 Another choice is a degree in liberal arts with a focus on library studies.
-An undergraduate library science degree can also provide a pathway to library graduate school.
+An undergraduate library science degree can also provide a pathway to graduate school in library science.